Documentation

 • Automatic.
 Agents extract and save user intent, key learnings, and preferences without explicit user action.

 • Time-bounded.
-Memories expire after a configurable TTL (default 15 days).
+Memories expire after a configurable time to live (TTL), which defaults to 15 days.

 • Shared storage.
 Memory uses the kagent database (PostgreSQL), not a separate database.